-The current versions of BS1289 and BS EN 1806 recommend that there should be an air space or insulation between the flue blocks and the plaster because heat transfer may cause cracking on directly plastered flues.
+The current version of BS1289 recommends that there should be an air space or insulation between the flue blocks and the plaster because heat transfer may cause cracking on directly plastered flues.
 However, generally this appliance is suitable for installations under all circumstances unless there is a history of cracking problems.
 Remember that faults such as cracking may be caused by poorly built and restrictive flues, e.g. mortar extrusions, too many bends, flue heights below three metres, restrictive terminations, etc.